Ranee Field.

 They do not build the rink at Ranee Field anymore and it is now known as Ranee Park.
 However, there is still one thing that remains from those good old days well over fifty years ago.
 A single street light high atop a wooden pole was like a beacon, a lighthouse and Ranee Field was our safe harbour.

 Whenever I return to the area I will always take a drive along Ranee Avenue.
-I can’t help but think of all those cold winter days and evenings when the snow would be gently falling.
-I would be out there trying to be the best hockey player on the ice.
-My snow covered pants were always wet and my feet and hands would be frozen while skating all over the rink trying to remember not to raise the puck.
+I can't help but think of all those frigid cold winter days and nights when the snow would be gently falling.
+I would be out there always trying to be the best hockey player on the ice.
+My snow covered pants were always wet, my feet and hands would always be numb while skating all over the rink always trying to remember not to raise the puck.

 Again.